anshi0/chrome_extension/README.md

-# UCS757 Project - The Sign Language Decoder using Deep Learning
+# The Sign Language Decoder using Deep Learning

 Built CNN model to interpret Sign Language using real time webcam feed.
 Web Application developed using Flask.